Yash0130/Product_Price_Comparator/README.md

 # Product_Price_Comparator
-This is a Python-based project capable of comparing a particular product on two different websites.
+This is a web scraping project capable of comparing a particular product on two different websites.

 # Features
 Users can search for a particular product & software will show that product by scraping it from Daraz.pk & Amazon.